-As is known, the Mayan used and continues to use the peninsula's caves, grottos, caves and cenotes, to make offerings and ceremonies.
-The Bal-Mil cenote treasures evidence of ceremonies that are practiced in the Mayan underworld, one of the three planes that the Mayan divides the world: underground, earthly and celestial plane.
+As is known, the Maya used and continues to use the cavities of the Peninsula, caves, caves and cenotes, to make offerings and ceremonies.
+The Bal-Mil cenote treasures evidence of ceremonies that are practiced in the Mayan underworld, one of the three planes that the Maya divides the world: underground, earthly and celestial plane.

 Some of the evidence found is cataloged in museums and others remain in their places of origin, something that gives a plus of more to places like the Bal-Mil cenote.

-In the Bal-Mil cenote we can see evidence of ancient Mayan rituals, painted hands await you in the underworld.
-This type of ancient Mayan painted hands can be seen in other places such as in the impressive Santa Rita caves or the Loltún caves, and in various settlements such as Tulum to list one of the many examples of this type of expression.
+In the Bal Mil cenote we can see evidence of ancient Mayan rituals, painted hands await you in the underworld.
+We can see this type of ancient Mayan painted hands in other places such as the impressive Santa Rita caves or the Loltún caves, and in various settlements such as Tulum to list one of the many examples of this type of expression.

-Observation is still the great learning method of the Mayan people, so go through its places observing well so as not to miss these wonderful details.
+Observation continues to be the great learning method of the Mayan people, so visit their places observing well so as not to miss these wonderful details.

 Due to these evidences and others that are found inside the cenote, it is not allowed to dive without permission.
 Some cenotes that are investigated by the INAH, they are left sealed to the diver to prevent theft.